 Hannah Kahn, founder and artistic director of the Company,

-is a master teacher with forty-seven years of experience creating well over one hundred and forty dances.
+is a master teacher with fifty years of experience creating well over one hundred and forty dances.
 Some of the strongest influences on her choreography were her childhood classes in Ithaca, New York with Iris Barbura, her studies of the techniques of Jose Limon and Martha Graham, and her performances of dances by Doris Humphrey and Anna Sokolow.
 The practice of Tai Chi has also influenced her movement style.

 After graduating from the Julliard School, Kahn founded the Company in New York, and directed it there for twelve years before moving to Colorado in 1988.
 Kahn has received two NEA choreography fellowships, a New York State Council on the Arts individual choreographers fellowship and a CoVisions Recognition Award in dance choreography from the Colorado Council on the Arts.
 In 2009, Hannah was honored as a “Living Legend of Dance” by the Carson Brierly Dance Library.
 An award that honors those individuals who have made an outstanding contribution to dance in Colorado.